1. Home

 Assign Time Series Nodes dialog box

-3. Click the [Pick] button adjacent to the Time series nodes entry.
+3. Click the [Pick] button adjacent to the Time series nodes read-only field.

-4. The Assign Time Series Nodes dialog box will temporarily disappear, and a prompt will be displayed on the status bar instructing the user to select the nodes.
+4. The Assign Time Series Nodes dialog box will temporarily disappear, and a prompt will be displayed on the status bar instructing the user to select node(s) from the Map View.

-5. Click on the nodes in the Map View to select them.
+5. Select node(s) from the Map View.
 When finished, press the [Enter] key or right-click and select Done from the displayed context menu.

-6. The Assign Time Series Nodes dialog box will be redisplayed, and the number of selected nodes will be shown in the Time series nodes entry.
+6. The Assign Time Series Nodes dialog box will be redisplayed, and the Time series nodes read-only field will display the number of selected node(s).

-8. Click the [Apply] button, and the software will assign the selected nodes as time series nodes.
+9. Click the [Apply] button, and the software will assign the selected node(s) as time series node(s).

 Drawing Time Series Nodes

-The Draw Time Series Nodes command allows the user to manually draw time series nodes on the Map View.
+The Draw Time Series Nodes command allows the user to manually draw a time series node on the Map View.

 1. From the Results ribbon menu, click the Time Series Plots dropdown menu and select the Draw Time Series Nodes command.